Rúben Vezo: Valencia

 On 4 November 2013, Vezo signed a four-year contract with Valencia CF for a reported fee of €1.5 million, with the move being made effective in the January transfer window.
 He made his La Liga debut on 8 February 2014, playing the last nine minutes in a 5–0 home defeat of Real Betis.
-Fifteen days later, profiting from suspension to compatriot Ricardo Costa, he played the full 90 minutes against Granada CF also at the Mestalla Stadium, and scored his first goal as a professional after netting from a free kick taken by Dani Parejo to help the hosts come from behind in the 90th minute and win it 2–1; in the process, he became the Spanish club's youngest ever foreigner to achieve that feat.
+Fifteen days later, profiting from suspension to compatriot Ricardo Costa, he started and finished the match against Granada CF also at the Mestalla Stadium, and scored his first goal as a professional from a free kick taken by Dani Parejo to help the hosts come from behind in the 90th minute and win it 2–1; in the process, he became the Spanish club's youngest ever foreigner to achieve that feat.

 In 2015–16, Vezo took part in his first European campaigns in the UEFA Champions League and UEFA Europa League.
-He was dismissed on 24 November in a 2–0 group loss away to FC Zenit Saint Petersburg in the former for a foul on Oleg Shatov; following the drop into the latter he netted the final goal of a 10–0 aggregate win over SK Rapid Wien in the last 32 for Gary Neville's team.
+He was dismissed on 24 November in a 2–0 group stage loss away to FC Zenit Saint Petersburg in the former for a foul on Oleg Shatov; following the drop into the latter, he scored the final goal of a 10–0 aggregate win over SK Rapid Wien in the last 32 for Gary Neville's team.

 Vezo joined Granada of the same league on 31 August 2016, in a season-long loan.
 He played 19 times as the Andalusians were relegated, and he was sent off on his second appearance in a 2–2 draw at Betis on 16 September.

 In 2018–19, Vezo played only four league games in his last half-season at the Mestalla Stadium, but contributed five matches in the Copa del Rey as the competition was won.

 Levante

 On 29 January 2019, Vezo moved across the city to Levante UD also in a temporary deal.
 Four days later, he made his debut in a goalless draw at home to Getafe CF; his first goal came in a 2–2 draw as RCD Espanyol visited the Estadi Ciutat de València on 21 April, and two weeks later another strike in a 4–1 victory over Rayo Vallecano all but secured survival at the opponents' expense.
 On 1 July, he agreed to a permanent five-year contract, for a club record €6 million with the first €5 million paid up front.

 Vezo had to play in goal for the last minutes of the home fixture with Real Madrid on 22 August 2021, after Aitor Fernández was sent off and manager Paco López had already brought all five replacements in.
-He conceded no goals, in a 3–3 home draw.
+He conceded no goals in a 3–3 home draw.

 Olympiacos

 On 1 February 2024, Vezo was transferred to Olympiacos F.C. of Super League Greece, joining a host of compatriots including manager Carlos Carvalhal.
+For the following season, he was loaned to Süper Lig side Eyüpspor.